tigerclaw-az/ejwaibel.github.io/resume.md

 : iRELO
   *04/2018 - Present*

-Principal frontend engineer/architect responsible for building and maintaining 10 single page web applications utilizing Vue.js and Nuxt.
-Design & develop VueJS components to integrate with new and existing applications across the organization.
+Principal frontend engineer/architect responsible for building and maintaining 10 single page web applications utilizing latest frontend technology stacks.
+Design & develop Vue.js components to integrate with new and existing applications across the organization.

 * Tune and maximize performance of web applications in order to reduce page load time by 30%, while continuing to learn new patterns and best practices
 * Utilized Webpack build integration to perform JavaScript compilation and minification for all frontend development, which reduced final asset sizes by 80%